kripken/blog/_posts/2018-04-13-a-silly-optimization.markdown

 | Just where it matters |       -2552  |      -544       |
 |                       |              |                 |

 Doing this on all integers increases compressed size by a lot more than it decreases uncompressed size!
 But doing it only on the integers where it matters lets us decrease both.
-Note that that file is around 10MB uncompressed, 3MB compressed, so overall the effect here is quite small.
-Still, many small optimizations can add up...